FusionAuth/fusionauth-site/site/_posts/2021-06-29-powered-by-coffee-fusionauth.md

 **Dan:** Tell me a bit about your work at Powered By Coffee.
 What kind of clients do you typically work with?

-**Stewart:** We're a WordPress development agency and we specialise in the media industry, helping media companies, organisations who rely on memberships and subscriptions and indie startups who create mass content.
+**Stewart:** We're a WordPress development agency that specialises in the media industry.
+We help media companies, organisations that rely on memberships and subscriptions, and indie startups that create mass content.

-> We've continued to use and recommend Fusion Auth because we find it very pleasant to use as developers.
+> We've continued to use and recommend FusionAuth because we find it very pleasant to use as developers.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

-**Stewart:** We use Fusion Auth to:
+**Stewart:** We use FusionAuth to:

 * Centralise user data and identity so profiles can be used across products and services.
 * Manage access to content on membership sites.